Where Experiential Education Meets the Liberal Arts

 Gain a broad based and in-depth liberal arts education that provides you with an understanding of the world that will make you a better lawyer, police officer, justice reformer, or criminologist

 The knowledge base and skills acquired through the process of evaluation and critical inquiry will prepare you for a criminal justice career or graduate-level education.

 From the graduating class of 2018 alone, six CJ majors were enrolled in graduate studies in Criminal Justice in Fall 2018, and another was in law school.

 The Bachelor of Arts in Criminology and Criminal Justice fosters an awareness of the various schools of thought and social theories on the origins, nature and extent of criminal behavior, criminal justice and the justice system.
 Courses stress the relationship between issues of criminal behavior and criminal justice and sociological factors such as class, gender, race and other demographic characteristics.

 Students take a common curriculum as well as take courses to complete a concentration in Social Justice or Law Enforcement.

-The Criminal Justice minor provides students with the conceptual and research knowledge necessary to think critically about issues in criminal justice.
+The Criminology and Criminal Justice minor provides students with the conceptual and research knowledge necessary to think critically about issues in criminal justice.
 Further, the program creates and instills a set of values respecting human individuality and dignity that will guide the manner in which criminal justice tasks and responsibilities are carried out.
-The criminal justice minor, in conjunction with a student’s major, also builds a base of knowledge and constructs a process of evaluation and critical inquiry upon which criminal justice professional training and/or graduate-level education can readily take place.
+The Criminology and Criminal Justice minor, in conjunction with a student’s major, also builds a base of knowledge and constructs a process of evaluation and critical inquiry upon which criminal justice professional training and/or graduate-level education can readily take place.

 A semester abroad can easily be incorporated into the Criminal Justice program and is strongly encouraged.
 Students are encouraged to explore study abroad options during the sophomore year or fall of the junior year.